UR-Field-Labs/system-setup/README.md

 4. Set up Python (optional).
 This will create a basic conda environment with useful packages:
     1. Download and install [miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file).
 Go to the link, scroll down to download, and choose the one that matches your operating system.
 Miniforge is a light-weighted system for downloading packages relevant to Python.
     2. If Windows, open Miniforge prompt.
 If Mac, open terminal.
-    3. Download the environment builder [fieldlab.yml]() file.
-Navigate via Miniforge prompt (or terminal if Mac) to the folder which contains the fieldlab.yml file.
-This is a simple environment file to provide you the necessary python modules.
+    3. Download the environment builder [fieldlab.yml](https://github.com/UR-Field-Labs/system-setup/blob/main/fieldlab.yml) file (there should be a download button in a dropdown menu for one of the buttons on the right. _fieldlab.yml_ is a simple environment file to provide you the necessary python modules.
+    4. Navigate via Miniforge prompt (or terminal if Mac) to the folder which contains the _fieldlab.yml_ file that you downloaded.
-    4. Run the command: ```conda env create -f fieldlab.yml```
+    5. Run the command: ```conda env create -f fieldlab.yml``` you downloaded
-    5. To enter the environment, run the command: ```conda activate fieldlab```
+    6. To enter the environment, run the command: ```conda activate fieldlab```

 If you have any questions/issues, please reach out to Neel on Slack.